gnembon/scarpet/programs/survival/README.md

 	Keep entity that you are spawning when you place back down.
 	Useful to make a crazy n-tuple spider farm or something like that.

-### silk_blockstates.sc:
-#### By BisUmTo
-	While sneaking, the silk_touch enchantment saves the Blockstates and the Blockdata of mined blocks.
-	It doesn't apply to containers and blacklisted blocks.

 ### smasher.sc:
 #### By gnembonmc
 	There is a video on his channel about this.